invtrdan/Be_Productive/README.md

 # Be_Productive

-# This is a website with features that aim to boost productivity.
+# This is a website with features that aims to boost productivity.
 # Features:
 # - Motivational Quotes
 # - Planner, Calendar